Euro zone bond yields set for biggest weekly rise in over a month

 Dallas Federal Reserve Bank President Lorie Logan on Thursday said she was concerned inflation was not cooling fast enough to allow the Fed to pause rate hikes in June.

-Some ECB officials have made similar noises recently, with Joachim Nagel last week saying May's interest rate hike - which took rates to 3.25% - would not be the last.
+Some ECB officials have voiced similar views, with Joachim Nagel last week saying May's interest rate hike - which took rates to 3.25% - would not be the last.

 Investors are due to hear from Fed Chair Jerome Powell, ECB President Christine Lagarde, and ECB policymaker Isabel Schnabel later on Friday.